 Adams Morgan Moratorium Zone

-Adams Morgan Moratorium Zone extends approximately 1,400 feet in all directions from the intersection of 18th Street and Belmont Road, NW.
+- The Adams Morgan Moratorium Zone extends approximately 1,400 feet in all directions from the intersection of Belmont Road and 18th Street, NW.

-- A restaurant holding a retailer’s license class C or D located within the moratorium zone is prohibited from changing its license class unless there are fewer than 10 taverns, nightclubs and multipurpose facilities holding a retailer's license class C or D within the zone.
+- A restaurant holding a license within the zone is prohibited from changing its license class unless there are fewer than 10 taverns and multipurpose facilities within the zone.

 The following are exempt from the terms of the Adams Morgan Moratorium Zone:

-Complete details on the Adams Morgan Moratorium Zone can be reviewed in DC Municipal Regulations Title 23 Section 304, as found in the ABC Laws and Regulations.
+Complete details on the Adams Morgan Moratorium Zone can be reviewed in the Notice of Proposed and Emergency Rules.

 A downloadable map of Adams Morgan Moratorium Zone is also available.